-While participants in the system can track a unique individual across the web, they wouldn't have any personal identifying information (PII) linking a real person at least not via the UID2 system.
-Michels explained that UID2 will work by asking publishers to provide PreBid.org Inc. with email addresses of their subscribers, in what he characterized as "an explicit permission to use data."
+Michels explained that UID2 will work by asking publishers to provide PreBid.org, a nonprofit, ad-industry-controlled trade group that will operate UID2, with email addresses of their subscribers, in what he characterized as "an explicit permission to use data."
 The UID2 system will then encrypt the emails with a "hashing and salting" protocol so that, while participants in the system can track a unique individual across the web, they wouldn't have any personal identifying information (PII) linking a real person - at least not via the UID2 system.
 Michels said authorized ad-industry participants in the system would be supplied with a decryption key allowing them to discover the embedded email address.